Dental Health

 For more information, visit Dr. Mark Burhenne’s website: https://askthedentist.com/.

-There is evidence that xylitol gum is more effective than fluoride at preventing cavities.
+Studies show that xylitol gum is more effective than fluoride at preventing cavities.